meta-logi/metaagent-support/file-capture-sink-plugin/README.md

-**file-capture-sink-plugin** is a File-based egress plugin for MTConnet Agents.
-The plugin streams data from the agent to a file location.
+**file-capture-sink-plugin** is a Data Capture egress plugin for MTConnet Agents.
+The plugin streams observation and asset data from the agent to a file location.
 The output files are Asset-YYYY-MM-DD.txt and <deviceId>-Observation-YYYY-MM-DD.txt.
-It supports both json or delimiter separated text file format.
+It supports both JSON and delimiter-separated text file formats.

-Here is a MTConnect agent configuration example using this File egress plugin:
+Here is a MTConnect agent configuration example using this FileCapture egress plugin:
 ```
 Devices = _metaagent_.xml
 Port = 7979